AokiOfficial/Aoki/README.md

 **CommonJS** is not supported.
 This project uses ESM.

 Aoki uses **MongoDB**.
-She uses the `mongodb` library, but this branch has experimental support for `mongoose`.
+She uses the `mongodb` library, but release v4.2 has support for `mongoose`.
 Both logics are interchargable, please check the [Client.js](/src/struct/Client.js) file for more info.

 Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.js](/src/struct/Utilities.js).
 This is why the project is very small in disk space size and codebase size.
-After building, the entire codebase and libraries weigh a stunning **2.901MB**.
+After building, the entire codebase and libraries weigh a stunning **2.102MB**.

 Aoki officially supports Bun v1.2+.
 It is recommended to use Bun for the time being, because loading `.env` file won't be an issue and Bun has a built-in `serve()`, which is really fast, for web stuff.